greg-raven/Department-21/_posts/2010-09-29-apple-does-it-again.md

 ---
-title: 'Apple does it again!'
+title: "Apple does it again!"
 author: 'Noam Sain'
 layout: post
 ---